Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - Every service is selfcontained.
 This works such that the presentation layer of the application interacts with **API management instance** which intern calls on inividual services such as user, order, search and purchase
         - Disavantages: Complexity for interactions between services.
 Each service has to be tested separately.
 Difficulty with governance if multiple services.
 Data integrity can also be a problem

+    ## Deployment of containers
+    - **Creating a SQL database engine** - installing MYSQL creating a database and then tables to store application data
+    - Steps
+        - Create a linux VM
+        - Create MYSQL container.
+You will likely also have a separate application container
+        - Deploy a custom MYSQL container and the application container to an Azure container instance using Azure Kubernetes